 Are there any adverse side effects?

 As with any procedure, whether medical or cosmetic, there is always a risk of side effects.
-Some patients may experience bruising, swelling, redness or tenderness around the injection site.
+Some patients may experience bruising, swelling, redness, or tenderness around the injection site.
 These side effects resolve on their own within a few days or up to a week following Botox treatment.

 Is there anything I need to do to prepare for my Botox treatment?

-Your provider may advise you to not consume alcohol or cease taking certain medications or supplements in the week prior to your treatment such as aspirin, ibuprofen, Gingko Biloba, or Ginseng, which are known to thin the blood.
+Your provider may advise you not to consume alcohol or cease taking certain medications or supplements in the week prior to your treatment, such as aspirin, ibuprofen, Gingko Biloba, or Ginseng, which are known to thin the blood.
 This will help minimize the potential side effects listed above.

 Schedule a Complimentary Consultation